newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-site-requirements-cosmetology.md

 4. **Certificate of Occupancy/Approval:** If you need a construction permit for your renovation, you may need to meet with the Buildings/Construction Department to obtain a `Certificate of Occupancy or Approval|certificate-occupancy` that indicates that your space is safe for occupancy. **_This is required by the Department of Consumer Affairs to recieve a shop license._**

 After you complete this task, you will know:
-- what permits your local government requires,
+- what permits your local government requires
-- what you need to do to meet those requirements, and
+- what you need to do to meet those requirements
-- how long it will take to get any permits or certificates.
+- how long it will take to get any permits or certificates